-I am the Interim Director of the Division of Public Health and Director of the National Institute on Minority Health and Health Disparities (NIMHD)-funded Flint Center for Health Equity Solutions (U54MD011227).
-I also serve as the MSU co-Director of the Healthy Flint Research Coordinating Center.
-I am an epidemiologist and classically trained public health professional with expertise in drug and alcohol dependence epidemiology, psychiatric epidemiology and prevention science.
+I am the Interim Director of the Division of Public Health and Director of the Flint Center for Health Equity Solutions, funded by the National Institute on Minority Health and Health Disparities (NIMHD; #U54MD011227).
+I also serve as the MSU Co-Director of the Healthy Flint Research Coordinating Center.
+I am an epidemiologist and classically-trained public health professional with expertise in drug and alcohol dependence epidemiology, psychiatric epidemiology, and prevention science.
 I attended Johns Hopkins University Krieger School of Arts and Sciences (BA Natural Sciences and Public Health, 1996) and Johns Hopkins Bloomberg School of Public Health (PhD, 1999).

 In 2005, I initiated the Drug Investigations, Violence, and Environmental Studies Laboratory (The DIVE Studies Lab) at The Pacific Institute for Research and Evaluation.
 In 2007, the group moved to the Johns Hopkins Bloomberg School of Public Health.
 In January 2016, I moved back to Flint and became one of the C.S.
 Mott Endowed Professors of Public Health at the Michigan State University College of Human Medicine, Flint Campus.
 When I came to the Division of Public Health, I immediately began working with grassroots community partners as well as academic partners and other stakeholders within and outside Michigan State University.